 One Indianapolis Colts fan shared that his fan cave is decked out in blue.
-The combination of team memorabilia, player decals, blue walls, and blue lighting make it the perfect place for the owners to watch the football season and cheer on their favorite team.
-In a follow-up video tour of the fan cave, you can get a closer look at space, including the signed jerseys that are on display.
+The combination of team memorabilia, player decals, blue walls, and blue lighting makes it the perfect place for the owners to watch the football season and cheer on their favorite team.
+In a follow-up video tour of the fan cave, you can get a closer look at the space, including the signed jerseys that are on display.

 9. Pittsburgh Steelers Fan Cave

 This Pittsburgh Steelers fan has such an impressive collection of memorabilia that the fan cave was reassembled at Carnegie Mellon University’s Miller Gallery as a part of the Whatever It Takes exhibition.
 The curators said Denny DeLuca’s basement is “crammed floor to ceiling with hundreds of handmade and altered objects, each with its own story that describes both the biography of the team and Denny’s autobiography.”

 In an interview with DeLuca, he shares some of the stories of his memorabilia, including how he used home-cooked food to get Three Rivers Stadium demolition workers to deliver a steel beam from the stadium to his house.

 This ultimate fan cave is decked out in scarlet and gold for the owner’s favorite team, the San Francisco 49ers.
 With flags, photos, and jerseys on display, the room comes together with a matching 49ers carpet and a red sofa.
 The collection of team gear transformed an ordinary TV room into an enthusiastic fan cave.